-This project is now CLOSED for 2019.
+This project is now CLOSED.

 Preventing slugs and snails from nibbling on veg is one of gardening’s most familiar challenges.
 With many of us looking to reduce the use of chemical controls, home remedies and other methods are becoming more popular again (and many never left) – but how well do they actually work?